TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 7/Mark 7.9.md

 ---

-And he said unto them, Full well do ye reject the commandment of God, that ye may keep your tradition.
+He said to them, "Full well do you reject the commandment of God, that you may keep your tradition.